 What can I do to cope with suicidal thoughts and behaviors?

 If you are having thoughts of harming yourself or wish you were dead, you should talk to someone right away.
 Your family and friends may already know that you’re having a tough time.
 You may want to turn to them and let them know what you’re feeling and thinking.

-You can call the Veterans Crisis Line at 1-800-273-8255 and Press 1, use the Veterans Crisis Line online chat, or send a text message to the Veterans Crisis Line at 838255.
+You can call the Veterans Crisis Line by dialing 988 then Press 1, use the Veterans Crisis Line online chat, or send a text message to the Veterans Crisis Line at 838255.
 The Veterans Crisis Line offers free, confidential support 24 hours a day, 7 days a week, 365 days a year.

 You can also take a confidential self-check quiz to better understand what you’re going through, learn if it may be a good idea to seek professional help, and see how you might benefit from VA or community-based services.
 Your anonymous answers to a brief list of questions will be reviewed by an experienced counselor who will then send you a personal response to a secure website.
 The counselor will also provide you with resources and options for further follow-up.